Follow @annefontenoy on Twitter

 She then gained administrative and secretarial experience, working full time in offices for a few years, and then part-time in offices and part-time creating clothes and artwork for the first few years of her freelance design career, which started in 1981.

-The office assignments were for a variety of legal firms and commercial organisations, as well as a Mayfair based art gallery and bookshop.
-Then for about 6 years she worked part-time, sometimes for the international headquarters of a group of stationery, price marking and art material companies, and at other times as the permanent part-time temp assistant in the editorial office of the British Journal of Surgery.
+The office assignments were for a variety of legal firms and commercial organisations and for about 6 years she worked part-time, sometimes for the international headquarters of a group of stationery, price marking and art material companies, and at other times as the part-time temp assistant in the editorial office of the British Journal of Surgery.

 During her first years in dress design her commissions included day dresses, party dresses, and ballgowns, wedding outfits which could be as diverse as a skirt and blouse with a bolero, an Edwardian inspired bustle dress, and a duchesse satin silk wedding dress with hand embroidered silk chiffon bodice and veil.
 She also created stage costumes for musicians and cabaret.